Advantages of Travelling Solo

 October 2016 @ Austin, TX

-Above all, by traveling alone, you fill the empty pages of the book that is YOU.
+Above all, by travelling alone, you fill the empty pages of the book that is YOU.
 People always tell me that I have all my life to travel, why now?
 I cannot undo the trips I took to new countries before I even started school (thanks ma and pa)!
 In school, they taught me to read about the world through textbooks.
 But it wasn’t the same; yes, I did learn a lot through my text books, but only traveling to those countries sparked feelings within me, feelings that are unique to each country and stay within me forever.

 For instance, when you say Kenya, I instantly smell the air, feel the sensations of the fresh grass and nostalgically remember how a couple of hippos tried to mess with my room’s window when I was trying to sleep in a cabin one night.
 It was terrifying back then and I thought I was about to die, but it’s the reason I’m smiling as I write this today, four years later!